aws-samples/sample-springai-amazonbedrock/README.md

 1. Verify your AWS credentials are correctly set
 2. Ensure you have access to Amazon Bedrock service
-3. Check that the required models (Claude and Cohere) are enabled in your Bedrock console
+3. Check that the required models are enabled in your Bedrock console

 ### Application Startup Issues